 MSAA Bylaws state that the term of each Director position begins in February and lasts for three years, no term limits are applicable.

-The following four Directors’ terms expire in January 2016:
+The following four Directors’ terms expire at the end of January 2016:

 1. Kevin Gudejko